How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 Your horse needs to move, run, and jump.
 Generally, your horse should be moving around for up to 20 hours a day.
 If your horse is standing in a stable too much or getting limited turnout, this could be contributing to your horse’s behavior.

-How much active time does your horse really have in their day?
-Remember, exercise is critical in helping your horse relieve stress, burn-off energy, and feel at-ease.
-And don’t forget that you horse needs exercise and movement year-round – this includes the winter!
+How much active time does your horse really have in a day?
+Remember, exercise is critical in helping your horse relieve stress, burn off energy, and feel at ease.
+And don’t forget that your horse needs exercise and movement year-round — including winter!

 4. Does your horse have nutritional deficiencies?